treeverse/lakeFS/docs/understand/lakefs-cloud.md

 ## Scalability Model

-In lakeFS Cloud, a branch is the performance isolation unit.
+By default, a lakeFS Cloud installation supports:
+- 1,500 read operations/second across all branches on all repositories within a region
-The defaults for a lakeFS Cloud installation is 1500 write operations per second and 1500 read operations per second for all branches combined.
+- 1,500 write operations per second across all branches on all repositories within a region

-This limit can be increased by contacting [support]((mailto:support@treeverse.io)). lakeFS Cloud offers clients up to 1000 write operations per second and 3000 read operations per second for each branch.
+This limit can be increased by contacting [support]((mailto:support@treeverse.io)).

+Each lakeFS branch can sustain up to a maximum of 1,000 write operations/second and 3,000 read operations per second.
+This scales horizontally, so for example, with 10 concurrent branches, a repository could sustain 10k writes/second and 30k reads/second, assuming load is distributed evenly between them.

+Reading committed data (e.g. from a commit ID or tag) could be scaled up horizontally to any desired capacity, and defaults to ~5,000 reads/second.